-Yale researchers have developed a new way to efficiently engineer immune cells, an advance which enhances the ability to fend off cancer and other diseases, they report in the Feb.
-25 issue of the journal Nature Methods.
+Yale researchers have developed a new way to efficiently engineer immune cells, an advance that enhances the ability to fend off cancer and other diseases, they report in the February 25 issue of the journal Nature Methods.

 A number of new life-saving therapies rely on reconfiguring human immune cells to act as living drugs within the body.
 For instance, CAR-T therapies rely on genetically modifying T cells, a subset of a patient’s immune cells, to recognize and destroy cancers.